 - remain in the loop, connected with what’s important while being out of sight of colleagues.

 - switch off at the end of the day and transition back into your ‘other life’

 - keep that human connection alive while at a distance from colleagues.

 These days I’m spending a lot of my time coaching people who find themselves facing the challenges of working remotely.
 Be that with preparing virtual meetings to maintain the fun and human connection, learning how to prioritize their mental wellbeing or simply helping problem solve the deficit of physical communication in the business.

 Pulling on my own experience has been invaluable and having walked in their shoes I can bring not only empathy but practical advice and strategies to help adapt, cope and thrive.

-These two pictures, snapshots of a fleeting moment in my working life, remind me that while much has changed, there is much that remains constant.
+These two pictures remind me that while much has changed, there is much that remains constant.